-Birefringence refers to an optical anisotropy in which a material comes to possess optical axes.
-Depending on the alignment of the input polarisation to these optical axes, the output light will be elliptically polarised to some extent.
-The most commonly observed form of birefringence, sometimes referred to as gyrotropy, is due to asymmetry in the crystal structure.
-This is the origin of birefringence in sapphire and calcite.
-Silicon is a cubic crystal and therefore non-gyrotropic but some birefringence can be induced if the crystal symmetry is distorted by the application of stress.
-We have previously measured the stress induced birefringence in the same sample.
-However when we consider higher order effects cubic crystals will display a birefringence.
-Specifically the cubic becomes optically heptaxial with optical axes aligned with the face normals and corner diagonals.
-We refer to this effect as “spatial dispersion” since it is using the assumptions of spatial dispersion that allows us to derive the effect.
+Birefringence is an optical anisotropy in which a material has optical axes with different refractive indices.
+Birefringence will generally cause linearly polarised light to become elliptically polarised depending on the alignment of the input polarisation to these optical axes.
+The most commonly observed form of birefringence, referred to as gyrotropy, is due to an asymmetric crystal structure.
+This is the origin of birefringence in crystals such as sapphire and calcite.

+Although silicon is a cubic crystal and therefore non-gyrotropic there will be some background birefringence due to stress, crystal defects, impurities etc. An anisotropic term appears in the dielectric tensor of cubic crystals when higher order effects are take into account.
+The crystal becomes optically heptaxial with optical axes aligned with the face normals and corner diagonals.
+This effect is referred to as "spatial dispersion” since the assumption of spatial dispersion allows us to derive the observed properties.

-Spatial dispersion can be understood when we compare it to frequency dispersion.
-We use two quantities to describe a plane wave, the frequency and the wavenumber (and associated wave vector).
-In order to describe the phase shift imparted to a time varying magnetic field when it passes through a material we can not only look at amplitude at a single moment in time.
-We must look at the field over all times, or in another way of thinking about the problem we look at the signal in the frequency domain and so take the fourier transform\cite{SpatialDispersion}.
+Spatial dispersion can be understood by comparing it to frequency dispersion.
+To describe the phase shift imparted on a time varying electric field when it passes through a material we cannot look at amplitude $E$ at a single moment.
+We look at the field over all time $t$, in other words in the frequency domain.
+This is equivalent to taking the Fourier transform\cite{SpatialDispersion}:

-Likewise, we cannot simply look at the electric field at one single location, but instead we must take the effect of the electric field at all locations into account.
-This is the same as taking the spatial fourier transform and means that the dielectric tensor now has a wave vector dependence\cite{SpatialDispersion}.
+where $r$ is the spatial co-ordinate and $\omega$ the radial frequency.
+Likewise, to determine the spatial dispersion effect we cannot look at the electric field at a single location, but instead take the effect of the electric field at all locations into account.
+This is the same as taking the spatial Fourier transform so the dielectric tensor now has a wave vector dependence\cite{SpatialDispersion}: